khalid-alomari/Co-Pilot/README.md

 The PHP files and web application are hosted online You have no access to the actual database.

-To use the application, you can use the following accounts:
+To use the application you need to get permission from the owners first, then you can use the following accounts:

 #### Role Type: Instructor